Treadwell declined to talk to police following arrest on murder charge

 Treadwell, 31, Indianapolis, is charged with murder in the Oct.
-25, 2020 shooting death of Fuller following an ongoing dispute.
+25, 2020 shooting death of Fuller after an ongoing dispute.

 The state is expected to rest its case Monday in Madison Circuit Court Division 3.